La Vergne High School: Extracurricular activities

 The school's marching band has compiled a record of success in regional and national school band competitions.
-The band is under the direction of Rontrell Callahan and Dakota Dooley.
+The band is under the direction of Rontrell Callahan and Nicholas Alexander.
 In the 2007-2008 school year, the La Vergne Band received many awards at USSBA competitions in the Southeast Region, as well as receiving the award for 8th place overall band in the nation at the 2007 USSBA Grand National Championships in Baltimore, Maryland with the marching show Wicked.
 The Percussion Section received 5th overall and the Color Guard was 11th overall.
-Pro-Mark Corporation website (accessed December 20, 2007) and "[La Vergne High School Marching Band Places at Nationals.
-Their 2010-2011 school year also received high notation, as they were invited to the 2010 USSBA grand national championships in Annapolis, Maryland on November 6, with their show Kyoudai, a tale of two brothers.
-Overall in 9th place, with music and visuals getting 8th place, percussion getting an outstanding 2nd place, and color guard getting 12th place out of the 100 bands performing that night at the navy-marine memorial stadium. with a score of 93.813 out of 100 this made La Vergne state champions.
-The LaVergne High School percussion is highly respected in the community for their dedication and effort put towards their program.
-After a 3 year hiatus from being a competitive marching band, the Wolverine Marching Band is back and better than ever.
+Their 2010-2011 school year also received high notation, as they were invited to the 2010 USSBA grand national championships in Annapolis, Maryland on November 6, with their show Kyoudai.
+Overall in 9th place, with music and visuals getting 8th place, percussion receiving 2nd place, and color guard getting 12th place out of the 100 bands performing.
+With a score of 93.813 out of 100, this made La Vergne state champions.
+The La Vergne High School percussion is highly respected in the community for their dedication and effort put towards their program.

-The school's Choral Department has a total of six choirs and ensembles (under the direction of Carl Keating) Freshman Choir, Concert Chior, Cantores Celestis, Rockafellas, Tri-M and The Choraliers.
+The school's Choral Department has a total of six choirs and ensembles (under the direction of Carl Keating): Freshman Choir, Concert Choir, Cantores Celestis, Rockafellas, Tri-M and The Choraliers.
 The Freshman choir was established for the 2012-2013 school year.
 Choraliers has received many excellent and superior ratings.
-Cantores Celestis, The Rockafellas, and The Choraliers are all audition based choirs.
+Cantores Celestis, The Rockafellas, and The Choraliers are all audition-based choirs.
 Cantores Celestis, The Concert Choir, and The Choraliers have all received superior in every county or state festival.
 The Choraliers have been to regional festivals in Atlanta, Georgia, St. Louis, Missouri and Disney World, Orlando, Florida, and they were also the 1st school to be in state festival in Knoxville, Tennessee since the school is in Middle Tennessee.
 They have been accepted to go again in April 2013.
 Tri-M is the music departments Honor Music Society ensemble, including students with a grade point average of 3.0 or higher.